-No matter how you'll be cooking them, the first two steps would be to brine the slab, then season it lightly with dry rub.
+No matter how you'll be cooking them, the first two steps would be to brine the slab, then season it lightly with a good quality dry rub.

 For one slab, you'll need one quart of brine.
-I like to use 16 ounces of apple juice, 16 ounces of water, and 2 tablespoons of salt.
-Let one of the slabs soak in this for 1 to 2 hours.
+To make the brine, I like to use 16 ounces of apple juice, 16 ounces of water, and 2 tablespoons of salt.
+Let the slab soak in this for 1 to 2 hours.
 After that, give a quick rinse and pat dry with a towel.

 Since the ribs are already salted from the brine, don't add the salt to the rub when you make it.
 If you buy a prepared rub, go with a salt-free dry rub or a low salt product.